-What is the relationship between FinTP Project and Allevo?
+What is the relationship between FINkers United and Allevo?

-The FinTP Project is a global partnership between the members of the open source community FINkers United.
-The FinTP Project is sponsored by Allevo, which invests in the FINkers United infrastructure and resources to encourage collaboration and incubate innovative new developments.
+The FINkers United community is legal entity registered by Allevo, purposed to be an open source community, hosting various open source projects.
+The FinTP Project is sponsored by Allevo, which invests in the FINkers United infrastructure and allocates resources to encourage collaboration and incubate innovative new developments.
 They are built within the community and released under the GPL v3 license, so other open source communities are free to study, adopt, and modify them.
 Some of these developments may later be integrated into Allevo products or into any others’, as long as the GPL v3 license is not infringed.

 Community vs. enterprise

-Both FinTP® Community Edition (FinTP CE) distribution and Allevo® FinTP Enterprise Edition (FinTP EE) distribution are open source outputs.
-FinTP CE is built by the FINkers United® community for the benefit of the community.
-Allevo FinTP EE is industrialized, built, customized and validated by Allevo with the explicit intent of being used as an enterprise platform.
+Both FinTP, in the community distribution, and the FinTP guaranteed by Allevo distribution are open source applications.
+The first is built by the FINkers United® community for the benefit of the community.
+The version guaranteed by Allevo is industrialized, built, customized and validated by Allevo with the explicit intent of being used as an enterprise platform.

 Developers and other professional enthusiasts go to FINkers United for the latest features and the opportunity to directly collaborate with Allevo peers (engineers, business analysts etc.).
-Stakeholders in enterprises – banks, microfinance institutions, corporate treasuries, and other businesses – choose Allevo FinTP EE to take advantage of the platform’s performance, scalability, reliability, stability and security.
+Stakeholders in enterprises – banks, microfinance, SMEs, corporate treasuries, and other businesses – choose the version guaranteed by Allevo to take advantage of the platform’s performance, scalability, reliability, stability and security.

 Mutually beneficial relationship

-FinTP CE benefits from the sponsorship and 15 years expertise feedback from Allevo, enabling a rapid maturation of the application; the broad knowledge base and the collaborative power within FINkers United makes FinTP CE an ideal incubator and proving ground for features that eventually get incorporated into Allevo FinTP EE.
-Conversely, any new development/enhancement done by Allevo is subsequently reverted to FINkers United, to be integrated into FinTP CE.
+The community version of FinTP benefits from the sponsorship and 20 years expertise feedback from Allevo, enabling a rapid maturation of the application; the broad knowledge base and the collaborative power within FINkers United makes FinTP an ideal incubator.
+Any new development or enhancement done by Allevo is subsequently posted to FINkers United.

-FinTP CE – rapid development of the latest technology
+FinTP community – rapid development of the latest technology

-FinTP EE – stable, supported open source platform
+FinTP guaranteed by Allevo – stable, supported open source application

-When you choose to run Allevo FinTP EE you get a robust and stable platform, ready for mission-critical operations, with as much as successfully 9-year of practice proven production, but you also get the benefits of a wide-ranging community of skills – spanning from deep technical expertise to financial business proficiency.
-FinTP EE comes with a comprehensive set of maintenance and support services.
+When running FinTP as guaranteed by Allevo, you get a robust and stable application, ready for mission-critical operations, with as much as successfully 9-year of practice proven production, but you also get the benefits of a wide-ranging community of skills – spanning from deep technical expertise to financial business proficiency.
+The guaranteed version comes with a comprehensive set of maintenance and support services.